meub/aura-frame-downloader/README.md

 # Aura Frame Downloader

 This is a simple script to bulk download all the photos from an Aura digital picture frame (auraframes.com).
 Aura provides no easy way to bulk download photos off of frames so I created this for use with Python 3.
+Aura stores all photos in the cloud so no physical access to the frame is necessary to download the photos.

 ### Setup